Healogics Data Privacy and Protection Policy

 1 Background, Purpose and Scope

-- sets out how the Healogics Group (”we”, “our”, “us”, “the Company”) handles the Personal Data of our customers, suppliers, employees, workers and other third parties;
+- sets out how Healogics (”we”, “our”, “us”, “the Company”) handles the Personal Information of our patients, employees, suppliers, workers and other third parties;

-- applies to all Personal Data we process regardless of the media on which that data is stored or whether it relates to past or present employees, workers, customers, clients or supplier contacts, shareholders, website users or any other Data Subject;
+- applies to all Personal Information we process regardless of the media on which that information is stored or whether it relates to past or present patients, employees, workers, clients or supplier contacts, website users or any other Data Subject;

 - applies to all Company Personnel (”you”, “your”);